ArduPilot/MethodicConfigurator/USERMANUAL.md

 - Enter the name for the new vehicle directory in the "New vehicle name" field.
 - Click the "Create vehicle directory from template" button to create the new vehicle directory on the base directory and copy the template files to it.

-#### Option 2: Open an existing vehicle configuration directory
+#### Open

-Select an existing vehicle configuration directory that already contains intermediate parameter files.
+Open an existing vehicle configuration directory that already contains intermediate parameter files.
 It's useful for editing an existing vehicle configuration.

 - Use the "Vehicle directory" `...` button to select the existing vehicle directory containing the intermediate parameter files.

-#### Option 3: Open the last used vehicle configuration Directory
+#### Re-open

-Select the last used vehicle configuration directory.
+Re-open the last used vehicle configuration directory.

 ### Vehicle Component Editor Interface